dlip/rails-cookbook/README.md

 password: rootpass

 ## Chef Solo
-Requires auto sudo acces on deploy user.
+Requires auto sudo access on deploy user.
 You should edit the node options in chef/node_staging.json, and create other environments as needed.

+### Config

+Capistrano config in `config/deploy/staging.rb`
+Chef configs are `chef/node_staging_db.json` (will be run on all staging targets with db role) and `chef/node_staging_web.json` (will be run on all staging targets with web role)

+### Commands
 Install chef-solo
 `bundle exec cap staging chef:bootstrap`

 Rsync cookbooks to remote and run
 `bundle exec cap staging chef:provision`

-### Basic deploy user setup for CentOS
+### Deploy user setup for CentOS

 `useradd -m -s /bin/bash deploy`